Coronavirus stokes tensions between Erdogan and Istanbul's mayor

 Imamoglu has since repeatedly locked horns with the central government on issues such as funding and an Istanbul canal project.
 Now Istanbul, with nearly a fifth of Turkey’s population, is central to the fight against the pandemic.

-On the money-raising campaign, Turkish media reports said one state bank had blocked donation accounts run by both Istanbul and the municipality of Ankara, where a CHP mayor was also elected last year, and which also launched a local fundraising campaign.
+In response to the money-raising campaign, state banks blocked donation accounts run by both Istanbul and the municipality of Ankara, where a CHP mayor was also elected last year, and which also launched a local fundraising campaign.

-Istanbul insists it has the right to collect donations under the relevant law.
+The Istanbul municipality said on Wednesday it had launched a court case seeking to lift the block on its accounts and revive the fundraising campaign.

+Eleven mayors from CHP-run cities issued a joint statement calling for the Interior Ministry to reverse its move, saying it was a time to put politics aside and avoid polarization.

-Separately, Istanbul has filed a legal complaint about what it said were orchestrated social media posts accusing the city council of allowing overcrowding on public transport that undermined the fight against the outbreak.
-(Reporting by Daren Butler; Editing by Jonathan Spicer and Gareth Jones)
+Separately, Istanbul has filed a legal complaint about what it said were orchestrated social media posts accusing the city council of allowing overcrowding on public transport that undermined the fight against the coronavirus.

+Reporting by Daren Butler; Editing by Jonathan Spicer, Gareth Jones and Mark Heinrich